kelseymosh/portfolio-site/README.md

 # Portfolio Site

 ## Description

-<a href="https://kelseyoshiro.com/">Portfolio Site</a>
-This is my personal portfolio site showcasing my work and accomplishments!
+This is my personal <a href="https://kelseyoshiro.com/">portfolio site</a> showcasing my work and accomplishments!
 This site features a logo and animated hamburger menu made by yours truly.
 Want to get in touch with me?
 Use my contact form that I created using EmailJS.

 ### Visuals
 <img src="https://github.com/kelseymosh/portfolio-site/blob/main/src/components/Gifs/Portfolio.gif"